Managing Calls through the Web Interface

 Specify the content source in the Presentation source list:

-to upload a new file, click the Upload button;
+To upload a new file, click the Upload button;

 To stream content from a source connected to the capture card, select one of the HDMI inputs.